sahiga/developer.box.com/guides/security/terms-of-service/for-colaboration.md

 <Message>

 This information is only returned if the Terms of Service for external users is enabled for the enterprise, and the user making the request has the [permission][permissions] to see the Terms of Service.
-This holds true for both admin and end users, even though admins can generally view Terms of User information via the API even if the specific Terms of Service type is disabled.
+This holds true for both admin and end users, even though admins can generally view Terms of User information via the API even if the specific Terms of Service type is turned off.

 </Message>

 If the Terms of Service type is not enabled, the API will return an empty result.

 ```json
 {